-To protect the health of our communities and build a sustainable, prosperous future, as Governor, I will:
+To protect the health of our communities and build a sustainable, prosperous future, our next governor should:

 Use the full powers of the executive branch to block future fossil fuel infrastructure projects in Massachusetts.
 Expanding new fossil fuel infrastructure, like new gas lines, at a point when we are actively transitioning to clean energy makes no financial sense for anyone but the fossil fuel industry and utility companies.
 In addition to slowing us down in reaching our climate goals, it diverts funding that could be used to build new clean energy infrastructure — and future generations will be the one to pay the bill.